dmccreary/personal-finance/docs/glossary.md

 **Example:** Our comprehensive financial planning section introduces proven wealth-building principles including paying yourself first, leveraging compound growth, and maintaining a long-term perspective.

+#### Wealth Building Strategies

+Systematic approaches to accumulating assets through income optimization, strategic investing, and expense management.

+**Example:** This course teaches wealth building strategies applicable at any income level, from maximizing employer matches to tax-advantaged investing.

+#### Whole Life Insurance

+Permanent life insurance providing lifetime coverage with a cash value component that grows over time.

+**Example:** You'll compare whole life insurance with term policies in this class to determine which type best fits your protection and investment needs.

+#### Wire Transfers

+Electronic fund transfers between financial institutions, typically completed within hours for domestic transfers.

+**Example:** This course explains when wire transfers are necessary despite their cost and how to execute them securely for time-sensitive payments.

 #### Workplace Benefits

 Non-wage compensation provided to employees, including insurance coverage, retirement plans, paid time off, and various perks.

 **Example:** You'll learn to evaluate the full value of workplace benefits packages when comparing job offers, as these benefits often represent 20-30% of total compensation.

+## Z

+#### Zero-Based Budgeting

+A budgeting method where every dollar of income is allocated to specific expenses, savings, or debt repayment, with income minus expenses equaling zero.

+**Example:** This course teaches zero-based budgeting to ensure every dollar has a purpose, maximizing intentional spending and savings.